structured-query-language/structured-query-language.github.io/cost-per-query-in-snowflake-using-credits_attributed_compute-metric-in-query_attribution_history-view.md

 from SNOWFLAKE.ACCOUNT_USAGE.QUERY_ATTRIBUTION_HISTORY
 ```

-This View can be joined with `QUERY_HISTORY` View using [query_parameterized_hash](query_hash-and-query_parameterized_hash-in-snowflake.md) as JOIN Key to get an average of the Snowflake Credits consumed for a given query.
+This View can be joined with `QUERY_HISTORY` View using [query_parameterized_hash](query_hash-and-query_parameterized_hash-in-snowflake.md) as JOIN Key to get an average of the Snowflake Credits consumed for recurrent queries.

 ```sql
 select